Alto Flugelhorn

 Without a doubt, the alto trumpet is the black sheep of the trumpet family.

-Built in low F or E-flat, this instrument was allegedly invented by Nikolai Rimsky-Korsakov…according to himself in his treatise on orchestration.
-At the very least, he wrote for it a lot and many Russian composers followed suit.
+Built in low F or E-flat, this instrument was allegedly invented by Nikolai Rimsky-Korsakov…at least, that’s what he claims in his treatise on orchestration.
+Regardless, he wrote for it often and his Russian contemporaries followed suit.
 But what is it really, and why is it essentially extinct?

 The first and most important thing to note is that the alto trumpet is NOT the same instrument as the older orchestral trumpets in low F or Eb, which are direct descendants of the long natural trumpets that came before and were written for by many popular orchestral composers (Mahler, Strauss, etc.).
 Those are true trumpets, rather than the mostly-cornet instruments we call “trumpets” today.